EmersonCana/updated-kodego-labs-phase4/readme.md

-# React Props Exercise: Student Dashboard
+# React State and Events Exercise

 ## Objective

-The objective of this exercise is to build a student dashboard application using React, focusing on understanding and implementing various aspects of React props, including passing props, props destructuring, default values, working with lists and keys, using React fragments, and integrating components with props.
+The objective of this exercise is to gain practical experience with React state and event handling, covering event handling in React components, understanding and using React state, managing state with events, working with state and arrays, and understanding information flow and inverse data flow in React applications.

 ## Prerequisites